Keep Up With McLean!

 Dr. Fruzetti is the director of Family Services within the 3East Continuum at McLean Hospital and an internationally recognized clinician, researcher, and trainer in the areas of DBT, validation, and couples therapy.
 He has developed multiple successful DBT programs for various clinical populations and families and has authored more than 100 research and clinical papers and book chapters.

-John M. Teal Jr., MD, Medical Director, 3East Boys Intensive Program
+Byron Garcia, MD, Medical Director, 3East Boys Intensive Program, 3East Cambridge Residence

 Judith Mintz, PhD, Director of Clinical Services, 3East Girls Intensive and Step-Down Programs